Zurück zum Blog

 What Can an Agent Do in There?

-Agents with board access have full access to the Spedy platform:
+Agents with project access have full access to the Spedy platform:

 • Read and write comments – including threaded replies to your exact comment